inet-framework/inet-tutorials/wireless/doc/step5.rst

 other (e.g. R1's) transmissions at host B.

-Regarding visualization, we turn off the arrows indicating successful data link layer receptions, because in our case it does not add much value above displaying the network routes.
+Regarding visualization, we turn off the arrows indicating successful data link layer receptions, because in our case, it does not add much value above displaying the network routes.